DPotoyan/Chem324/content/Lec9-Chem324.md

 ## Outline for Lecture 3.3: Matheamtical Foundations of Quantum Mechanics

-- The objective of this section to provide a gentle and mathematically friendly introduction  to the three pillars of the abstract mathematical formalism of quantum mechanics, namely
+- The objective of this section to provide a gentle and mathematically friendly introduction  to the abstract mathematical formalism of quantum mechanics which include three topics of fundmental importance for quantum mechanics:

   1. **Linear vector spaces.**
   2. **Dirac notation.**
-  3. **Fourier transforms.**
+  3. **Functional spaces**
 - Learning the abstract formalism brings simplicity, unity and clairty to the relationships in quantum mechanisms.
-On the example of simple and familiar 2D-3D vectors we will illustrate the concepts of **basis set** ** and  **linear superpositions.**  We then will show how **Dirac notation** can liberate  one from coordinate representations and explicit  intergrals which can often obscure  the underlying mathematical and physical facts.
+On the example of simple and familiar 2D-3D vectors we will illustrate the concepts of **basis set**  and  **linear superpositions.**  We then will show how **Dirac notation** can liberate  one from coordinate representations and explicit  intergrals which can often obscure  the underlying mathematical and physical facts.
 - With an abstract formalism we are able to fully appreciate the strange nature of quantum states which exist in a superoposition state!
 The metaphor of **Schrodinger's cat** is introduced to illustrate the stragneness of quantum phenomena on macroscopic scales.

 ## Video "Vectors, what are they?"

-Lets remind ourselves of some basics first.
+Let's remind ourselves of some basics first.
 1B3B has an excellent lecture series on linear algebra with stunning visual examples.
-I highly reccomend watching videos 1.
+I highly reccomend watching video 1 now and video 2 at the end of this chapter.

 <html>